nhsuk/nhsuk-frontend/docs/configuration/javascript-api-reference.md

 Type: string

-Message displayed when the number of words reaches the configured maximum, `maxwords`.
+Message displayed when the number of words reaches the configured maximum, `maxlength` with `countType: "words"`.
 This message is displayed visually and through assistive technologies.

 Default: